sirgallo/mari/Readme.md

 Transforms can be created for read operations to transform results before being returned to the user.
 This can be useful for situations where data pre-processing is required.

-The `NodePoolSize` option is used for defining the total number of internal/leaf nodes to be pre-allocated and recycled.
-The use of the nodepool helps to reduce the load on the garbage collector and allows for nodes to be reused instead of destroyed after use.

 A compaction strategy can also be implemented as well, which is passed in the instance options using the `CompactTrigger` option.
 [Compaction](./docs/Compaction.md) is explained further in depth here.

 This project is an exploration of memory mapped files and taking a different approach to storing and retrieving data within a database.